Citizens’ Services in Aarhus

 Citizens’ Services is the City of Aarhus’s one-stop point of access to the municipality for citizens.
 The services provided are either transactions, for example when a passport, driving licence or a national health insurance card is issued to a citizen, or related services, where the citizen needs information from the City of Aarhus.

-Citizens’ Services and the public libraries are combined in one department, and citizens’ services are available to the public at Dokk1, the new main library on the harbour front, and at 18 branch libraries.
+Citizens’ Services and the public libraries are combined in one department, and citizens’ services are available to the public at Dokk1, the main library at the harbour front, and at 18 branch libraries.

 Based on the considerable societal and economic benefits associated with digitalisation and self-service user transactions, the City of Aarhus has adopted a channel strategy which focuses on incentives for citizens to use digital, interactive channels when making inquiries rather than, for example, emails, letters and face-to-face contact.
 This strategy is aligned with the Danish national eGovernment strategy that, through legislation, is gradually pushing forward mandatory digital self-service.